-CFL light bulbs, or Compact Florescent Light bulbs as they are sometimes referred to, are a great alternative to power hungry incandescent light bulbs.
+CFL light bulbs, or Compact Florescent Lamps, are a great money saving alternative to power-hungry incandescent light bulbs.
 CFL light bulbs are considerably more expensive than incandescent bulbs at the cash register; however, there are many good reasons for the difference in price.

 New Technology Always Costs More in the Beginning

-Just like other innovative breakthroughs in technology, the research and development costs incurred by manufacturers in creating CFL light bulbs was substantial.
-Therefore, producers of CFL light bulbs will pass along the cost of developing the product for a period until they recoup their investments.
-However, just like the DVD Player (which was incredibly expensive when it was first introduced) and other technological marvels, you can expect to see the price of CLF light bulbs drop considerably over the next few years.
+Just like other innovative breakthroughs in technology, the research and development costs incurred by manufacturers in creating CFL bulbs was substantial.
+Therefore, producers of CFL lights will pass along the cost of developing the product for a period until they recoup their investments.
+However, just like the DVD Player (which was incredibly expensive when it was first introduced) and other technological marvels, you can expect to see the price of CFL light bulbs drop considerably over the next few years.